isoraqathedh/isoraqathedh.github.com/Pseudo/ovecs.md

 in which case we choose the bottom flag, as it is in the position of honour.
 But one can also elect to use the neutral colour, favouring no one, or paint different sections of the pole according to the flag just above it.
+Different societies have different solutions, and all three mentioned here are commonly understood.

+![An example of parallel manymounting.
+Note that as these are documentation flags, these two configurations do not conflict with each other.](img/parallel-manymounting.png)

 The other way to do it is to mount many flags, one next to each other, but on the same (modified) pole.